-Uttar Pradesh is synonymous with the river Ganges.
-That’s why a significant number of days are dedicated to this mystical river of the north.
+Haridwar is synonymous with River Ganges and that is the reason why a significant number of days are dedicated to worshipping this mystical river of the north.
 The stories associated with its purity and divine past are reminiscent of the rich Indian culture.

-The great epic Mahabharata mentions the most significant tale on the emergence of Ganga on earth.
-It mentions that King Bhagirath brought Ganga to earth to free the spirits of his forefathers from the curse of saint Kapila.
+The great epic Mahabharata mentions the most significant tale on the emergence of the Ganga on Earth.
+It mentions that King Bhagirath brought Ganga to earth to free the spirits of his forefathers from the curse of Saint Kapila.
 It is said that Ganga told Bhaghirath that it would be physically impossible to control her mighty flow and for that he should pray to Lord Shiva and ask for his favour.

 The festival has a glory of its own.
 Ganga Dussehra celebration and the ceremonies last for about ten days.
-Devotees from all over the country throng in large numbers at places where the holy waters flow in Haridwar, Varanasi, Garh-Mukhteshwar, Prayag etc. These ten days witness various ceremonies where people participate in bath rituals and carry out Pujas near the banks of the river.
+Devotees from all over the country throng in large numbers at places where the holy waters flow in Haridwar, Varanasi, Garh-Mukhteshwar, Prayagraj, etc. These ten days witness various ceremonies where people participate in bath rituals and carry out Pujas near the banks of the river.

 It is overwhelming to witness the number in which people throng the ghats of Varanasi and Haridwar.
 It is pure contentment and can’t be found anywhere else.

 It is believed that people can get salvation from 10 of their sins if they take a dip in the holy water of the Ganges and make donations.
 A huge number of devotees get involved in Daan and Dakshina to clear their karma.